University of Waterloo Stratford School of Interaction Design and Business: Administration

-Christine McWebb is the Director of the University of Waterloo Stratford School of Interaction Design and Business.
+Jessica Thompson is the Director of the University of Waterloo Stratford School of Interaction Design and Business.

 The University of Waterloo Stratford School operates under the same bicameral system as the University of Waterloo; a system that consists of a Board of Governors and a Senate, as legislated by the University of Waterloo Act, 1972.
 The School shares the same President and Chancellor as the University of Waterloo.

-The Office of the Chancellor is currently held by Dominic Barton, global managing partner of McKinsey & Company.
-In March 2011, Feridun Hamdullahpur was announced as the sixth President of the university, having been interim president since October 2010.